Casper the Friendly Ghost in film: Cancelled theatrical CGI reboot

 In 2013, DreamWorks Animation announced that they were rebooting Casper as a computer-animated reboot film, with Simon Wells, who at one point was previously attached to write and direct the unproduced sequel to the live-action film, to write and direct, with writing duo John Altschuler and Dave Krinsky (King of the Hill, Blades of Glory) to co-write the film's script.
 It was set to be DreamWorks' second attempt at an animated film based on characters from the Classic Media library, but nothing came of it since its announcement, likely due to the financial failure of Mr. Peabody & Sherman (2014).
 Concept art for an unproduced film was posted on ArtStation by animator Danny Williams in December 2023, stating that the pitch "never went anywhere".

 Future

-With Universal Pictures now owning the rights to Casper (with the exceptions of Casper Meets Wendy (owned by Disney through 20th Century Studios Home Entertainment), and cartoons Casper and the Angels, Casper's Halloween Special, and Casper's First Christmas (all owned by Warner Bros.
-Domestic Television Distribution and Warner Bros.
-Animation through its former Hanna-Barbera Productions division)), there are plans to reboot the character in live-action again and have him return to the big screen as Steven Spielberg had mentioned that Casper will not return in the small screen like the last four films.

 In 2012, DreamWorks Animation acquired the rights to the character from Classic Media as well as all the other Harvey Comics characters.
-Later in 2016, NBCUniversal bought DreamWorks, so Universal's involvement with the Casper series could continue either with DreamWorks or Illumination rebooting the series.
+No plans for future Casper films have been announced.